 3D Nature Suncatcher

 Dreaming of the outdoors?
 This 3D suncatcher from The Artful Parent is so cool no one will believe it was once a humble cardboard box.
 Plus, you’ll have as much fun gathering the materials for this project as you will making it.
-The stained-glass windows make it elegant little lamp, too.
-Click over to The Artful Parent to learn how to recreate this with your kids.
+The stained-glass windows make it an elegant little lamp, too.

 The DIY Mailbox You Can Actually Do